-Membership: The Committee shall consist of representatives from each college and additional representatives as defined in Academic Entities.
-A ranked faculty member shall be elected by his or her respective college councils, based on a nomination from each academic department within that college, at the earliest possible session of the college council in the spring semester, and serve as three-year term.
+Membership: The Committee on University Budget & Priorities of the Faculty Senate shall consist of representatives from each college and additional representatives as defined in http://www.missouristate.edu/facultysenate/entities.htm.
+A ranked faculty member shall be elected by his or her respective college councils, based on a nomination from each academic department within that college, at the earliest possible session of the college council in the spring semester, and serve a three-year term.
 A committee member may be elected to more than one three-year term.
 Membership shall be staggered.
 Any unforeseen vacancy on the committee shall be filled by the same election process; such election shall occur at the earliest possible session of the appropriate council following the vacancy.
+In addition to faculty members, one institutional research staff member and the university chief financial officer (CFO) will be ex officio members of the committee to help provide technical support and advice to help the committee produce the Hiring Trend report.
 The Chair-Elect of the Faculty Senate shall call the organizational session of the committee within seven (7) school days after the first Fall Faculty Senate session and preside until the membership has elected a chair who shall serve a one-year term and may be reelected for succeeding terms.
-The Chair-Elect of the Faculty Senate shall serve as an ex officio member of the committee without vote.

-Joshua Albers, ART, RCOAL, 2024
+Joshua Albers, ART, RCOAL 2024

-Subhasree Basu Roy, ECO, CHPA, 2023
+Subhasree Basu Roy, ECO, CHPA 2023

-Amanda Keys, SWK, MCHHS, 2023
+Amanda Keys, SWK, MCHHS 2023

-Micheal Hudson, PHSM, MCHHS, Faculty Senate Chair-Elect, ex officio
+Elizabeth Walker, Faculty Senate Chair-Elect, ex officio